ksandrmatveyev/aws_training/examples/salt-cloudformation/variant-2/srv/salt/README.md

  - create static directory for static content<br>
  - dowload content from s3 (used cmd.run because I have no idea how right and simple dowload several files.
 Because file.managed and s3.get can download only one file.
 Also I found a <a href='https://github.com/saltstack/salt/issues/39903' target=_blank>bug</a> with s3://-links in last salt version.
 We can use them only once, next time we get 'hsm' error even if delete file from filesystem)<br>
  - create virtualhost for static with reverse proxy settings.
 Used state.apache<br>
  - create virtualhost for apps with revers proxy settings.
-Used file with Jinja template and grains<br>
+Used file with Jinja template<br>
 <b>Note</b>: It can be done with one file, I want to try doing it with state.apache.
 For apps host have already used file with Jinja template<br>
  - enable sites and reload apache<br>
 <b>appserver</b><br>